 For information on all headphone driver types, check out my article What Is A Headphone Driver?
 (How All 5 Driver Types Work).

 As for high-frequencies, all well-designed drivers can be tuned to produce high-end that extends beyond the audible range.
-When it comes to the form factor design, earphones and open-back headphones are more typically effective than closed-back headphones.
+Regarding the form factor design, earphones and open-back headphones are more typically effective than closed-back headphones.

 The short wavelengths of high-end frequencies will cause more phase cancellation than their longer counterparts as they bounce around the headphone enclosure.
 This is less of a concern with earphones and more of a concern with headphones, particularly those with closed-back ear cups.